We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Other ingredients may also affect how well a treatment works.
 If an ingredient irritates a person’s skin, they will likely stop using the treatment.
 In some cases, it may even make symptoms worse.

 While many active ingredients may reduce the appearance of scars over time, they are not miracle cures.
 Stick with reputable companies and be wary of any bold claims.

 Patience is key

 While a few different active ingredients work to reduce scarring, they do so over time.
 Many treatments may take weeks before a person sees any visible results, and the effects may wear off if the person stops using the treatment.

 One at a time

-A person may have to try a few different products before they find one that works.
+A person may have to try a few different products before finding one that works.
 However, it is a good idea to stick to one product at a time, as this can help identify what works and what does not.

 The best scar cream to use will vary between individuals.
 The ingredients in these scar creams may help bring moisture to the skin or heal scar cells themselves.

-Scar creams are not quick treatments, but using them regularly may help reduce scar tissue appearance and improve the cells themselves.
+Scar creams work slowly, but regular use may help reduce scar tissue appearance and improve the cells themselves.